austral-electronics/QuantumCM4/README.md

 ![Advanced Options](/images/AdvancedOptions.png)
 ### 3.3.
 Program the EMMC <a name="prog_emmc"></a>
-If you have a version of Auantum EMMC and not micro SD-card, the procedure is different.
+If you have a Quantum version EMMC and not micro SD-card, the procedure is slightly different.
 On windows, install [rpiboot](https://github.com/raspberrypi/usbboot/raw/master/win32/rpiboot_setup.exe)
 Connect the Quantum to Windows using a USB cable connected to the USB Slave port.
 Boot the Quantum with the EMMC_BOOT switch ON.